ryan-mcclue/ryan-mcclue/src/perf.md

 This is to avoid having the check many entries as want L1 cache lookup to be fast and predictable 16-way cache means 16 slots in each cache set, i.e. width=16.
-So, looking at 16 entries Therefore, possible to have poor access pattern that only accesses same cache set
+So, looking at 16 entries Therefore, possible to have poor access pattern that only accesses same cache set e.g. say stride of 256, then 1bit of index stays same, so effectively halving cache size so, strides of certain powers of 2 can expose set associativity

+15.
+non-temporal stores
+might want if say writing data that you know won't be using later e.g. reading in MB of data to generate GB textures, writing to a hardware register
+TODO: do cortex-m4 do this automatically due to memory mapping?
+`movntdq`
+also have non-temporal loads `movntdqa`